 The window switches are placed perfectly on the driver's door armrest, so when the left forearm lies flat, they the switches are right at the fingertips.
 Wipers and lights follow Toyota's familiar pattern, with the light switch on the left, turn-signal stalk and wipers on the right.
 The moonroof switch is overhead, with garage-door buttons in the rearview mirror.
 Everything is positioned just as we like it.

-The 2011 Avalon's new dashboard is clean and straightforward, but not overly simplistic in its aesthetic appeal.
+The Avalon's dashboard is clean and straightforward, but not overly simplistic in its aesthetic appeal.
 Its so-called Optitron gauges are large, back-lit with soft white and easy to read through smoked lenses.
 The switches are a bit more centralized than previously, and collected under a large LCD information display square in the center of the dash.
 The display offers a wide range of information, like inside temperature settings, outside temperature, date and fuel range, in large, easy-to-read script.
 It's not adversely affected by glaring sunlight.

 The seat-warmer switches, and those for seat cooling on the Limited, are easy to find, right behind the gear selector on the center console.
 They're rheostat-type dials with fully variable range, rather than the typical two- or three-stage heat adjustment in most cars.
 The Limited also comes standard with a rear glass sunshade, operated by the driver.
 The shade lowers automatically if it's up when the driver engages Reverse, then lifts again when the driver selects Drive.